If you’re considering Argentina company registration, you’ve got three main paths to choose from:

 Under Argentina’s Law of Commercial Companies (Ley de Sociedades Comerciales), foreign investors can choose from different company types.
 The two most popular are:

-A ) Corporation (Sociedad Anónima – SA)
+A) Corporation (Sociedad Anónima – SA)

 Unlike subsidiaries, these companies are only responsible for their own capital.
 This means the parent company abroad is not fully liable for the company’s debts.
-We’ll go into more detail about the subsidiary type of company representation a little further down.
+We’ll go into more detail about the subsidiary type of company representation a little further below.

 Key features: